Anti-Bullying and Harassment

 Yes, as a condition of school registration in Victoria.

 The Victorian Registration and Qualifications Authority (VRQA) requires schools to have policies and procedures in place in relation to Student Welfare and in particular bullying and harassment, including cyber bullying.
-These regulations stem from the Education & Training reform Act 2006 (Vic).
+These regulations stem from the Education and Training Reform Act 2006 (Vic).